kywoj/kywoj.github.io/_pages/cv.md

 ### Presentations
 **Wojciechowski, K.** (2018, Sept.)
 Words as material, writing as interfacing: Observations & a call to action from the middle.
 Keynote presented at a meeting of Corridors (the Great Lakes Writing and Rhetoric Conference) in University Center, MI.

-**Wojciechowski, K.** & Wong, N. (2018, May).
-[Using an LMS as a launchpad: Leveraging Canvas as a platform for library research learning modules](http://www.loexconference.org/2018/presentations/LOEX2018Poster_UniversityofMichigan.pdf).
+**Wojciechowski, K.** & Wong, N. (2018, May). <a href="http://www.loexconference.org/2018/presentations/LOEX2018Poster_UniversityofMichigan.pdf">Using an LMS as a launchpad: Leveraging Canvas as a platform for library research learning modules</a>.
 Presented at a meeting of LOEX in Houston, TX.

 Bidwell, D., Scola, D., & **Wojciechowski, K.** (2018, Apr.)
 Alumni panel.
 Presented at a meeting of the Association of Professional & Technical Writers in University Center, MI.